 Old Stringfield Cemetery

-Photograph of the Stringfield Cemetery Stonewall
+Photo of Stringfield Cemetery Gate and Stonewall

 Stringfield Cemetery Photo.jpg

-The Stringfield Cemetery is located on the Hamilton Fort overlooking the Holston River and the Strawberry Plains Railroad Bridge, which was considered by Union and Confederate generals as the most important railroad bridge in East Tennessee.
-The fort was used during the Civil War to guard against enemy attacks on the bridge.
+The Old Stringfield Cemetery is located on the Hamilton Fort overlooking the Holston River and the Strawberry Plains Railroad Bridge, which was considered by Union and Confederate generals as the most important railroad bridge in East Tennessee.
+The nearby fort was used during the Civil War to guard against enemy attacks on the bridge.

 Recommended Reading: East Tennessee and the Civil War (Hardcover: 588 pages).
 Description: A solid social, political, and military history, this work gives light to the rise of the pro-Union and pro-Confederacy factions.
 It explores the political developments and recounts in fine detail the military maneuvering and conflicts that occurred.
 Beginning with a history of the state's first settlers, the author lays a strong foundation for understanding the values and beliefs of East Tennesseans.
 He examines the rise of abolition and secession, and then advances into the Civil War.
-Continued below...

 Early in the conflict, Union sympathizers burned a number of railroad bridges, resulting in occupation by Confederate troops and abuses upon the Unionists and their families.
 The author also documents in detail the ‘siege and relief’ of Knoxville.
-Although authored by a Unionist, the work is objective in nature and fair in its treatment of the South and the Confederate cause, complete with a comprehensive index, this work should be in every Civil War library.
+Although authored by a Unionist, the work is objective in nature and fair in its treatment of the South and the Confederate cause, and, complete with a comprehensive index, this work should be in every Civil War library.

 Site search Web search